EBRG Governance

 • Opportunities

-• Challenge with hourly employees or employees with fixed worked scheduled being able to actively participate in PNC Enable events and awareness group meetings – Consider asking leaders of awareness groups to have meetings at different times on different dates that provides opportunities for employees with different schedules to attend; asking all awareness groups to move meetings/events to later in the day due to time differences; any events after hours are on their own time; partnered with care center locations and managers will consider allowing employees to attend during lunch hour or break time; non-exempt and non-customer facing, it is easier for manager to give employees the time.
+• Challenge with hourly employees or employees with fixed work schedules being able to actively participate in PNC Enable events and awareness group meetings – Consider asking leaders of awareness groups to have meetings at different times on different dates that provides opportunities for employees with different schedules to attend; asking all awareness groups to move meetings/events to later in the day due to time differences; any events after hours are on their own time; partnered with care center locations and managers will consider allowing employees to attend during lunch hour or break time; non-exempt and non-customer facing, it is easier for manager to give employees the time.

 • Virtual model allows for broader but not as deep connections as having members meet in person.